fbpx

 Save Money on Travel

-Avoid any unnecessary travel costs that you can.
-For example, if you’re driving to your destination fill up your car before setting off as the fuel there will be cheaper than at petrol stations along motorway routes.
-Supermarket petrol stations are definitely the cheapest around and are likely to be for a while, even as petrol prices increase.
+Avoid any unnecessary travel costs.
+For example, if you’re driving to your destination, fill up your car before setting off as the fuel at your local petrol station will be cheaper than at petrol stations along motorway routes.
+Supermarket petrol stations are definitely the cheapest around.

 Omio is a useful site for planning a route by public transport and comparing cost versus time.
 If you are travelling by public transport, booking well in advance, travelling at off-peak times, and investing in a rail or coach card will all make your travel cheaper.